 These protein cookies are an excellent base for more flavors and add-ins.
 You can dress them up with extra ingredients, including:

-- More peanut butter, to make peanut butter chocolate chip protein cookies (or almond butter, pistachio butter, pecan butter, etc.).
+- More peanut butter, to make peanut butter chocolate chip cookies (or almond butter, pistachio butter, pecan butter, etc.).

 - Buttercream or cream cheese frosting.
 Just whip either butter or cream cheese with powdered monk fruit or erythritol and add a splash of vanilla extract.